jsroa15/Deep_Learning/README.md

 # Deep_Learning
-Notes from courses about Deep Learning
+Notes from courses about Deep Learning.